The National Cherry Blossom Festival in Washington, D.C.

 How cherry blossoms came to the US

 In the early 1900’s, Botanist and traveler David Fairchild was instrumental in the ultimate decision to bring cherry trees to the US.
-Fairchild traveled around the world and appreciated the beauty of the cherry blossom trees and wanted to bring them to the US.
+Fairchild traveled around the world and appreciated the beauty of the cherry blossom trees.

 At the time, many people believed that Washington D.C. was ugly and could be beautified by adding cherry blossoms to the Tidal Basin area.
 In 1909, Fairchild gave a series of lectures urging the planting of trees near the Tidal Basin speedway.
 A newspaper at the time reported “Washington would one day be famous for its flowering cherry trees.”
 And how right they were with the city seeing millions of tourists each spring!